Pop star Rihanna wins legal battle with UK's Topshop over image rights

 Three years ago Topshop, which is owned by billionaire Philip Green's Arcadia Group, started selling a T-shirt with an image of Rihanna on it without her permission.

-Rihanna, full name Robyn Rihanna Fenty, took Topshop to court over the matter, and in 2013 a judge ruled in her favor, saying that shoppers could be deceived into buying the T-shirt, wrongly believing it was authorized by the Barbadian singer.
+Rihanna, full name Robyn Rihanna Fenty, took Topshop to court over the matter, and in 2013 a judge ruled in her favour, saying that shoppers could be deceived into buying the T-shirt, wrongly believing it was authorised by the Barbadian singer.

 On Thursday, the Court of Appeal dismissed Topshop's appeal against that decision, finding that the retailer had infringed Rihanna's rights by selling the item without her approval.

 The image was a photograph taken by a freelance photographer in Northern Ireland while Rihanna was filming a music video.
-Topshop had a license from the photographer to use the picture but no license from Rihanna.
+Topshop had a licence from the photographer to use the picture but no licence from Rihanna.

 In Britain, celebrities do not own the rights to their image, but companies using an image without permission can face legal action.